Everest Helicopter Tour 2026

 Some people do shared tours, some go private.
 Depends on what you want.
 Both have their own stuff going for them.

-The helicopter takes about five people, so it feels small and personal.
+Due to the small number of people, it feels small and personal.
 You fly over green hills, deep valleys, rivers, and of course, the massive peaks, including Everest.
 Solo traveller or not, it’s a crazy way to see the mountains up close without breaking a sweat.

 Pros